MakeSchool-Tutorials/web-7-react-redux-tetris-app/P07-Arranging-the-Page/content.md

 not being used.

 The gap between cells is an option that can be set with CSS Grid.
-We will make that the sam size as one grid square.
+We will make that the same size as one grid square.

 ## Challenges